 Nominated officer roles

-The DCSI Screening Unit may liaise with the Authorised Officer in cases where a potential risk posed by the applicant is identified during a screening assessment, and may therefore receive confidential information in relation to the assessment.
+The DCSI Screening Unit may liaise with the Authorised Officer in cases where a potential risk posed by the applicant is identified during a screening assessment.
+The Authorised Officer may therefore receive confidential information in relation to an assessment.

-A Verifying Officer is responsible for confirming the screening applicant's identity, using a 100 point identity check system, during the application process for screening.
+A Verifying Officer is responsible for confirming the screening applicant's identity, using a 100 point identity check.

-The Verifying Officer must sight original or certified true copies of the personal identity documents held by the screening applicant, each of which is allocated a specific number of points.
-The total must be equal or more than 100 points.
+If not using the online verification service: The Verifying Officer is required to sight original or certified true copies of the personal identity documents held by the screening applicant.
+Each of these documents is allocated a specific number of points.
+The total points given to documents sighted must be equal or be more than 100 points.

-To act as a Verifying Officer, a person must meet the necessary credentials (eg they may be a Justice of the Peace, public official, health professional or permanent Government employee).
-The Verifying Officer must not be a close relative of the applicant.
+To act as a Verifying Officer, a person must meet certain credentials (eg they may be a Justice of the Peace, public official, health professional or permanent Government employee).
+A person cannot act as their own Verifying Officer.
+A Verifying Officer must not be a close relative of the applicant.
 For further details on who can act as a Verifying Officer, please refer to the information sheet Permitted Verifiers (PDF 214.5 KB).

 Go to www.dcsiscreening.sa.gov.au/ to register your organisation for online screening.